 You can find an overview of different accommodation options here.

 If you are interested in a room in a dormitory of the Studierendenwerk Dortmund, your internship supervisor can clarify with the Studierendenwerk Dortmund whether a room is available during your internship period.
 The rental prices for short-term rentals range between 350,- and 500,- EUR.
 In addition, a deposit of 700,- EUR is required to finalize the reservation.
-The contact person at Studierendenwerk Dortmund is Mr. Reitzig.
+Here you can contact the Studierendenwerk Dortmund.
+Please note that the minimum rental period is usually four months and only in exceptional cases shorter rental periods can be offered upon request.

 From Dortmund Central Station you can reach TU Dortmund University within a few minutes with the S1, which runs every 20 minutes.